h0n3yb/h0n3yb.github.io/_posts/2025-01-08-building-multitool-voice-ai-agents-with-elevenlabs.md

 4. See how it handles mistakes
 5. Make sure it can juggle multiple tasks

-# Parting Words

-The blueprint is drawn, now it's your turn.
+# Now it's your turn!

 Here are some final tips:

 Build your agent like you're crafting an experience.
 Keep responses crisp and concise, but complete.
 Your tools are only as reliable as your weakest link.
 Log everything that happens in your flow.
 Simple systems survive; complex ones collapse, so make sure you have the visibility to see where things go wrong (spoiler: they will, but it's a natural part of the process).
 On security: your endpoints are your fortress walls - guard them well.
 Trust no input, verify everything.
 Audit your attack surface regularly.

-Watch how your creation speaks and operates.
-Learn from its stumbles.
+Watch how your agent speaks and operates.
 Keep its knowledge fresh.
 The best systems aren't built - they're grown.
 Start small, iterate fast, break things, and I promise your expectations will converge with reality.

-Let me know what you build and feel free to reach out to me on X (https://x.com/alexheloai).
+Show me what you build on X and feel free to reach out with questions: (https://x.com/alexheloai).

 # Want us to build something like this for you?